UnrealApex/gitpodify-bookmarklet/README.md

 A handy bookmarklet you can use to open a GitHub, GitLab, or Bitbucket repository in a containerized environment.

-Deployed at <a href="https://unrealapex.github.io/gitpodify/"></a> with GitHub Pages
+Deployed at https://unrealapex.github.io/gitpodify with GitHub Pages